WESTFIELD WASHINGTON PUBLIC LIBRARY:

 Description/Responsibilities: The Westfield Washington Public Library serves a rapidly growing and vibrant community.
-We are looking for an energetic, enthusiastic, creative and knowledgeable 21st century librarian to provide reference and reader’s advisory for the children of our area, who will be responsible for infant and school age (including STEM and STEAM) programming, as well as some children’s collection development.
+We are looking for an energetic, enthusiastic, creative and knowledgeable 21st century librarian to plan, organize, supervise and coordinate activities connected with the selection, maintenance and operation of the Children’s Services Department.

-Qualifications: Indiana Public Librarian Certificate IV or an ALA accredited MLS degree is required; will consider applicants who will receive their MLS degree within one year from date of hire.
+Qualifications: ALA accredited MLS degree, 5 years of library experience with some supervisory experience is required.
 Excellent customer service and organizational skills.
 Knowledge of children’s reference, Evergreen ILS and children’s literature.
 Knowledge of principles, methods and practices of library services including collection development and programming.
 Must be willing to work nights and weekends.
-30-35 hours per week.
+40 hours per week.

 Contact: Send resume and 3 references to: Sheryl A. Sollars, Westfield Washington Public Library, 333 W. Hoover Street, Westfield, IN 46074 or email firstname.lastname@example.org.